 Mugshot Gallery Macro

 Imagine you want to show the photos of group members in a page.
-This macro will help you to achieve this easily.
+This macro will help you achieve this easily.
 It shows profile photos of group members in tabular format for a group.
-Add the macro in a page, provide the group name and number of profile pictures you want to see in a row.
-That???s all!
+Simply add the macro to a page, provide the group name, and specify the number of profile pictures you want to see in a row.

 |The macro shows first 200 members of a group returned by confluence API.|